-- To Exhibit knowledge of Scripture and proper use of exegetical methods (Scripture) - To demonstrate growth in personal integrity and spiritual depth (Spirituality) - To demonstrate knowledge of the Christian tradition gained through the study of theological disciplines (Christian Tradition) - To understand the particularity of cultural context and apply God's eternal word to a changing world and to particular individuals and congregations (Culture) - To provide effective ministerial skills (Ministry Skills) - To demonstrate ability to preach the meaning of Scripture with practical applications on the basis of the understanding of audience (Preach) - To demonstrate knowledge of historic and modern Christian-worship forms and ability to construct and skill to lead a worship service (Worship)
+- To exhibit knowledge of Scripture and proper use of exegetical methods. (scripture) - To demonstrate the application and practice of the Christian faith for social transformation through personal development and spiritual formation.
+(Spirituality) - To demonstrate the ability to think theologically by understanding the knowledge of the Christian faith and tradition.
+(Christian Tradition) - To understand the particularity of cultural context and apply God's eternal word to a changing world and to particular individuals and congregations.
+(Culture) - To demonstrate effective ministry skills within their professional ministry contexts (Ministry Skills)